1987 Indianapolis 500: Radio

 The race was carried live on the IMS Radio Network.
 This would be the final 500 that featured the familiar crew that worked the race from the mid-1970s to the late-1980s.
-Paul Page served as the chief announcer for the eleventh and final year (until 2014).
-It would be Page's fourteenth year overall as part of the network crew.
+Paul Page served as the chief announcer for the eleventh and final year until 2014 when he took over for Mike King who unexpectedly resigned at the end of 2013.
+He would remain through the end of 2015 until a suitable replacement was found (Mark Jaynes).
+It was Page's fourteenth year overall as part of the network crew.
 Lou Palmer, who debuted in 1958, had become a fixture of the south pits and victory lane since 1963.
-The 1987 race would be the final time Palmer reported from the pit area, and the final time he conducted the victory lane winner's interview.
+The 1987 race was the final time Palmer reported from the pit area, and the final time he conducted the victory lane winner's interview.

 Parnelli Jones joined the crew as the "driver expert."
 After only one year on the radio crew, Bobby Unser left to become a driver analyst for the ABC television crew.
 Luke Walton reprised his traditional duty of introducing the starting command during the pre-race; however, he did not have an active role during the race.
 With four pit reporters now part of the crew, Bob Forbes went back to exclusive duty covering the garage area and track hospital.

 Later in the year, Paul Page left NBC Sports and joined ABC in September.
-As a result, Page left the IMS Radio Network, and ultimately would be replaced as anchor by Lou Palmer for 1988.
+As a result, Page left the IMS Radio Network, and ultimately would be replaced as "Voice of the 500" by Lou Palmer for 1988.

 Television

 ABC Sports carried live flag-to-flag coverage in the United States for the first time on the scheduled race day.
-Jim McKay served as host, his 20th and final 500 on ABC.
+Jim McKay served as host, his 20th and final "500" on ABC.
 Jim Lampley served as announcer for the second and final time.
 Bobby Unser joined ABC starting in 1987, serving as color commentator alongside Sam Posey.
 Unser had been working CART series races on NBC (with anchor Paul Page) and had been part of the IMS Radio Network crew in 1986.

 Three pit reporters served on the crew: Jack Arute, Al Trautwig, and Jerry Gappens (the future CEO of New Hampshire Motor Speedway).
 The 1987 race was Gappens' lone appearance at Indy, and Trautwig's assignments primarily focused on features and interviews.
 The victory lane interview of race winner Al Unser Sr., conducted by Arute, featured a unique moment when Bobby Unser took over and conducted a brief interview with his brother.

 The broadcast has re-aired numerous times on ESPN Classic since the mid-2000s.